 The cost of educating a student at Eastern far exceeds tuition charges.
-Gifts, Grants, Endowment and other sources of income supplement student payments to ensure a quality educational program.
+Gifts, grants, endowment and other sources of income supplement student payments to insure a quality educational program.

 Student charges are announced each year in the spring for the following year.
 Modest annual increases should be anticipated to sustain and advance academic programming.